 UCA’s third Carbon Management Plan was approved in 2016 and sets out plans to achieve a 37% reduction in absolute carbon emissions by 2019/20 compared to 2005 levels.

-By the end of academic year 2015/16, UCA had reduced absolute annual carbon emissions (CO2e) from energy consumption by 29% compared to its 2005 baseline.
+UCA met this target three years early at the end of academic year 2016/17, reducing absolute annual carbon emissions (CO2e) from energy consumption by over 37% compared to its 2005 baseline.

 Improvements in energy efficiency have reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 64 kgCO2e/m2 in 2014/15.